xinyee20/tp/docs/UserGuide.md

 Outcome:

 1. The _Result Display_ will show a success message.
-2. The _Data Display_ will update and display the list of pending questions.
+2. The _Data Display_ will update and display the list of pending questions asked across all tutorial lessons.

 --------------------------------------------------------------------------------------------------------------------